YoooFeng/myproject/src/main/webapp/js/ipipeline/amcharts/plugins/export/README.md

 Property | Description
 -------- | -----------
-action | Set to "draw" if you want the item to trigger annotation mode class | Class name applied to the tag click | Function handler invoked upon click on menu item format | A format to export chart/map to upon click (see below for a list of available formats) icon | Icon file (will use chart's [path](http://docs.amcharts.com/3/javascriptcharts/AmSerialChart#path) if the URL is not full)
+action | Set to "draw" if you want the item to trigger annotation mode class | Class username applied to the tag click | Function handler invoked upon click on menu item format | A format to export chart/map to upon click (see below for a list of available formats) icon | Icon file (will use chart's [path](http://docs.amcharts.com/3/javascriptcharts/AmSerialChart#path) if the URL is not full)